-In 2004 Mrs B slipped on some ice and fell awkwardly, landing with most of her weight on her right wrist.
-After attending A&E, Mrs B was x-rayed but discharged after being told she had just suffered a sprain.
+In 2004 Mrs B slipped on some ice.
+She fell awkwardly, landing with most of her weight on her right wrist.
+She went to A&E and was x-rayed, and was discharged after being told it was only a sprain.

-As a result of this Mrs B was allowed to continue with her usual activities for a further six years.
+As a result Mrs B continued with her usual activities for six years.

 As the years passed Mrs B’s wrist became increasingly painful, particularly when she was participating in physical activity.
 She eventually returned to hospital where further x-rays revealed that the old fracture had not fully healed and had caused malformation in the wrist.

-Mrs B required a major operation to reset her wrist.
-Unfortunately, due to the six year delay this was unsuccessful and another operation was required where the damaged bone had to be removed.
+Mrs B needed a major operation to reset her wrist.
+However, the operation was unsuccessful – due to the six year delay.
+Mrs B underwent a second operation to remove bone that had been damaged.

-Mrs B has been left with permanent symptoms and a loss of function in her right wrist.
+Despite the surgeries, Mrs B suffers with permanent symptoms and a loss of function in her right wrist.